acoppes/acoppes/site/_drafts/tdd-games.markdown

 > _Wait a minute, are you using TDD to make a character jump?_

-Well, fair question... the answer is NO, I didn't use TDD to make the character jump of that prototype but I could have, this section was more like a "hello world" example.
+Well, fair question... the answer is NO, I didn't use TDD to make the character jump but I could have, this section was more like a "hello world" example.
 Will show more real examples in the next section.

-I did however TDD for a special case I wanted for the jump.
-I wanted the to have a minimum jump, if the player tap the jump button I wanted the character to at least jump 1 tile so when you are playing and moving fast through the level and find a wall of 1 tile of height you just tap the jump button and be over it and continue moving.
+I did however TDD for a special case related with jumping.
+I wanted a minimum jump, when the player taps the jump button the character should at least jump a height of 1 tile, in order to allow moving fast through the level when finding small walls.
 For that case I created a test, it failed, and then I created logic to have a minimum jump and fine tuned values to make this happen.

 <div class="post-image">
 <video width="100%" controls>